 When a house is place don the traditional market, typically buyers will be looking for homes that have had recent repairs or renovations executed.
 Therefore, it can be hard to ensure that your home can compete without those investments.

 Most cash home buyers actually prefer homes without repairs.
 This is because they’re able to take the cost of the home’s issues and apply it towards their next profit.

 Selling a home will always be intimidating.
-But don’t assume that old ways are better.
+But don’t assume there is only one way to sell.
 Look into alternative means of selling your home.